Catalytic Enhancement of Coherence in Noisy Quantum Channels and Characterization of Strictly Incoherent Operations: Preliminaries

 \begin{theorem} A quantum channel $\mathcal{E}$ is a Schur multiplier channel in a given basis if and only if it admits a Kraus decomposition

-where each Kraus operator $K_n$ is diagonal \cite{Watrous2018,Levick2018} in that basis and from this representation it is obvious that $\mathcal{E}$ is strictly incoherent operation (SIO). \end{theorem} Note that every Schur multiplier channel is an SIO, but not every SIO is a Schur multiplier channel.
+where each Kraus operator $K_n$ is diagonal \cite{Watrous2018,Levick2018} in that basis and from this representation it is obvious that $\mathcal{E}$ is a SIO. \end{theorem} Note that every Schur multiplier channel is an SIO, but not every SIO is a Schur multiplier channel.